About This Guide

 Upgrading from MetaDefender ICAP Server v4.0.0

-MetaDefender ICAP Server v4.0.0 release contains an issue which can cause configuration data loss during upgrade.
+MetaDefender ICAP Server v4.0.0 release contains an issue that can cause configuration data loss during the upgrade.

 This issue applies to Windows deployments only.